Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 [PDFonly]: ![Figure @fig:mokito_elvis_new_account.
 The form specifying a new account Elvis.](pics/mokito_elvis_new_account.png "Figure @fig:mokito_elvis_new_account.
 The form specifying a new account Elvis."){ width=30% }

-> The name of the accounts is a feature of @App to simplify the identification
+> The name of the accounts is a feature of Mokito to simplify the identification
 > of the accounts.
 However, keep in mind that accounts have no name in Hotmoka: they
 > are just identified by their storage reference.
 For instance, `moka` currently does not
 > allow one to associate names to accounts.